nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

 **Why Hash Join?**

-* Equality condition
+* Equality condition present
-* No ordering required
+* No pre-sorted input required

 **How It Works**

-1. Build hash table on smaller input
+1. Build a hash table on the smaller input
-2. Probe with larger input
+2. Probe the hash table with rows from the larger input

 **When GOOD**